The logical thing would have been to work at writing but doing the later required doing the former and therein lay my conflict.

 I needed no more convincing.

 About eight Leinies later, the dogs bobbed back across the field.
 Bridget, Gene’s dog, had the lead.
-I had never seen a dog that big move that fast, except maybe for Barnabas who loped after her with a look that spoke of only one thing.
+I had never seen anything that big move that fast, except maybe for Barnabas who loped after her with a look that spoke of only one thing.

 They thundered through the yard and banked off the side of a decaying hay wagon then careened through the relics of the old barn before bounding up the ramp into the granary.